AD-SDL/rpl_workcell/README.md

 * Transfer the plate to the camera
 * Take a picture of the plate

 > While a workflow and a protocol both specify a sequence of actions to be performed, they are quite different in role and syntax.
 A **workflow** uses a hardware-independent notation to specify actions to perform on one or more modules (e.g., action A1 on module M1, action A2 on module M2); a **protocol** uses a hardware-specific notation to specify steps to be performed on a single module (e.g., OT2).
 Why *workflow* and *protocol*?
-Perhaps because this technology was developed by a partnership of computer scientists ("module", "workflow") and biologists ("protocol") :-)
+Perhaps because this technology was developed by a partnership of computer scientists ("module", "workflow") and biologists ("protocol") :grinning:

 ## Protocols

 A protocol file gives the device-specific instructions to be executed on a specific piece of hardware to implement an intended action.
 For example, [ot2_pcr_config.yaml](https://github.com/AD-SDL/rpl_workcell/blob/main/pcr_workcell/protocol_files/ot2_pcr_config.yaml) gives instructions for an OpenTrons OT2.
 A protocol file specifies a list of **equipment** within the hardware component; a sequence of **commands** to be executed on the equipment; and some describptive **metadata**.
 For example, the following shows the contents of [combined_protocol.yaml](https://github.com/AD-SDL/rpl_workcell/blob/main/color_picker/protocol_files/combined_protocol.yaml), which comprise the equipment section, three commands, and the metadata section.

+Strings of the form *payload.VARIABLE* (e.g., `payload.destination_wells`) refer to arguments passed to the protocol.

 The "location" argument here is OT2-specific: it indicates one of 11 plate locations, numbered 1..11.
 Similarly, the "mount" argument indicates one of two  locations, *left* or *right*.
 An "alias" argument defines a string that can be used to refer to a position later in the specifrication: e.g., location "2" can be referred to as "dest".